Atsugewi language

 Atsugewi is a recently extinct Palaihnihan language of northeastern California spoken by the Atsugewi people of Hat Creek and Dixie Valley.
-In 1962, there were four fluent speakers out of an ethnic group of 200, all elderly; the last of these died in 1988.
+In 1962, there were four fluent speakers out of an ethnic group of 200, all elderly, and the last of them died in 1988.
 The last fluent native speaker was Medie Webster; as of 1988, other tribal members knew some expressions in the language.
-For a summary of the documentation of Atsugewi see Golla (2011: 98-99).
+For a summary of the documentation of Atsugewi see Golla (2011: 98–99).

 Atsugewi is related to Achumawi.
 They have long been considered as part of the hypothetical Hokan stock, and it has been supposed that within that stock they comprise the Palaihnihan family.

 The name properly is Atsugé, to which the -wi of the Achumawi or Pit River language was erroneously suffixed.

 History

 Estimates for the pre-contact populations of most native groups in California have varied substantially.
 Alfred L. Kroeber estimated the combined 1770 population of the Achumawi and Atsugewi as 3,000.
 A more detailed analysis by Fred B. Kniffen arrived at the same figure.
 T. R. Garth (1978:237) estimated the Atsugewi population at a maximum of 850.

 Kroeber estimated the combined population of the Achumawi and Atsugewi in 1910 as 1,100.
 The population was given as about 500 in 1936.